 1) Is it Cold Pressed?

-Cold-pressed means that the coconut oil has been extracted from the “meat” of the coconut, not by anything else on the coconut itself (such as the skin).
+Cold-pressed means that the coconut oil has been extracted from the “meat” of the coconut, not from anything else on the coconut itself (such as the skin).
 By getting cold-pressed oils, you are preserving the full nutrients in the oils.

 2) Is It Organic?